TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 10/2 Kings 10.27.md

 ---

-And they brake down the pillar of Baal, and brake down the house of Baal, and made it a draught-house, unto this day.
+They broke down the pillar of Baal, and broke down the house of Baal, and made it a latrine, to this day.